Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Details on the benchmarks

 \subsection{Benchmark 2}

-To ensure consistent comparison with existing symbolic regression methods, the evaluations from Yu et al.~\cite{yu_grammar-based_2025} were taken.
+To ensure consistent comparison with existing symbolic regression methods, the evaluations from \citet{yu_grammar-based_2025} were taken.
 For ProGED and PySR, the same settings as in Benchmark 1 are selected.
 While GODE searched at maximum $10\cdot200=2,000$ skeletons with $500$ function evaluations per scalar optimisation.

 For LGF, the additional hyperparameters are listed in \cref{tab:app_hyperparam}.
 LGF could explore up to $i_\text{max}^\text{out}\times n_\text{pop}=10\times100=1,000$ skeletons with up to $300$ scalar optimisation iterations.
 For the simplification of the equations, both summation and multiplication terms were considered.